dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 For example, the `List` class has a generic definition:
 `class List<E>`.
-The type parameter `E` refers to the type of the list’s contents.
-Normally, this type is automatically inferred, which is used in some `List` class’s member types.
+The type parameter `E` refers to the type of the list's contents.
+Normally, this type is automatically inferred, which is used in some `List` class's member types.
 (For example, its first getter returns a value of type `E`.)
 When defining a `List` literal, you can explicitly define the generic type as follows: